bluebanquise/bluebanquise/collections/file_systems/roles/xfs_quota/readme.rst

 To define the variables, enter the folder of the node in question in "inventory/group_vars/equipment_type*", and use the examples below

-**Type of variables**

-- type:  user , group
-- mount: mount point
-- soft:  minimum value for quota
-- hard:  maximum value for quota
-- quota_filesystem - Filesystems for default rule of users or groups that are not specified

 **First task - Set defaults for user quotas**